TylerTemp/SaintsField/README.md

 #### `GetComponentInScene` ####

-Automatically sign a component to a field, if the field value is null and the component is in the currently opened scene.
+Automatically assign a component to a field, if the field value is null and the component is in the currently opened scene.
 (First one found will be used)

 *   (Optional) `EXP config`: config.
 See `Saints XPath-like Syntax` section for more information.